Genjack/ElectoralSeatCalculator/README.txt

     above csv files used during testing.
 tfNoBuffer: A test file without the two lines I normally skip at the top.
 Elect/Airport distances: Necessary assignment spec files.

+DesignNotes.txt/notes.txt/AssignmentNotes.txt: These are just note files that I made during my work to help focus, and may provide insight into my thought processes if you're interested.